PittsCraft/SwiftRetrier/README.md

 ```

 When a task awaiting on `cancellableValue` is cancelled, the retrier is cancelled.
 This is not the case for `value`.

+You can also use the classes initializers directly, namely `SimpleInfallibleRetrier`, `ConditionalInfallibleRetrier`,
+ `InfallibleRepeater`, `SimpleFallibleRetrier`, `ConditionalFallibleRetrier` and `InfallibleRepeater`.

 ## Retriers contract